 Chemistry (4-4, a: Fa; b: Sp) Equivalent to 105aLg-bL, but taught at a higher level for exceptionally well-prepared students.
 Admission to course by departmental approval only.
 Lecture, 3 hours; lab and discussion, 4 hours; quiz, 1 hour.
 Prerequisite for bL: CHEM 115aL.
-(Duplicates credit in CHEM 105aLg or CHEM 105bL.)
+(Duplicates credit in CHEM 105aL or CHEM 105bL.)

-CHEM 201Lg Chemistry in the Environment, Energy and Society (4, FaSpSm) A range of issues where chemistry impacts society will be explored.
+CHEM 201Lgx Chemistry in the Environment, Energy and Society (4, FaSpSm)

+A range of issues where chemistry impacts society will be explored.
 Topics such as global warming, pollution, energy utilization and genetic engineering will be covered.
+Not available for credit for chemistry or biological sciences majors.